-12.3.1.3 Tuberculosis questionnaire
+Tuberculosis questionnaire 12.3.1.3

 The questionnaire "Evaluation of signs and symptoms of tuberculosis" should be used as a source document.
-The questionnaire will be completed as described in Table 5-1.
+The questionnaire will be completed as described in specified in Table 5-1 and Table 5-2.
 The questionnaire will assist with the identification of subjects who may require therapy for TB.
 A subject who answers "Yes" to the question at Screening is excluded.
-A "Yes" response to any of the other questions within the questionnaire at Screening should trigger further careful assessment to determine if subject has LTB or active TB (see Exclusion Criterion #12, Section 6.2).
+A "Yes" response to any of the other questions within the questionnaire at Screening should trigger further careful assessment to determine if subject has LTB or active PB (see Exclusion Criterion #12, Section 6.2).
 A "Yes" response to any of the questions during the study should trigger further assessments to determine if the subject has either LTB or active TB infection.

-12.3.1.4 Tuberculosis management
+12,3,1.4 Tuberculosis management

-LTB infection and active TB identified during study
+ATB infection and active TB identified during study